Tanobuon/unit-14_Deep_Learning/.ipynb_checkpoints/README-checkpoint.md

 * Reshaped the features for the model.
 * Builded the LSTM model setting the number of units to 30 and dropout to 0.6.
 * Compiled the model using "Adam" optimizer.
-* Printed the model summary
+* Printed the model summary.
-* Trained the model using 10 epochs and batch size 1
+* Trained the model using 10 epochs and batch size 1.
 * Evaluated the test and made predictions.
 * Created a dataframe with predicted and real prices then plotted it.